 “Hi, I’m Levi and I’m practicing my photography.
 Right now there’s a terrific background behind you; could I practice making a portrait of you right here?”

 That’s it.
 It’s easy and effective and it’ll make your walk through town much more enjoyable.
 You can offer to share the photo, and if you’ve got a wifi-capable camera (my Lumix cameras excel at sharing on the spot) then you can share it right then.
-You’ll make a big impact in that person’s day, you’ll practice making portraits, and you’ll have great stories to tell.
+You’ll make a big impact in that person’s day, you’ll practice making portraits, and you’ll have gre at stories to tell.
 You’ll meet interesting people and get insights about the place that you’ll never find in a guidebook.

 Make sure that your camera is ready to make the picture before you approach people.
 You should be pretty quick.
 The best way to get denied is to be slow.
 The only thing you should need to adjust is the focus.

-Every summer I go to Chicago to attend the Out of Chicago Photography Conference and I get to teach everyone how to make portraits with strangers.
-But it’s so simple: Just ask.
+The one tip?
+It’s so simple: Just ask.
 When you do this, use exactly those words above.
 If you make pictures of the people in the places you visit you’ll find that you have a much richer experience traveling and you’ll make the best memories and have better photos and stories to share with your friends.

 Portrait Tips come out each week, and you can see them all right here.